nitram509/lib-bpmn-engine/docs/roadmap.md

 One last but very important feature I aim for is the ability to load & store state.
 Which means, that you as app developer would be able to persistent in-flight process instances for later restoring and completion.

+Another big step will be the support for the [FEEL language](./expression-syntax.md), and the ability to save/load state of the engine

 #### 🔮️ v0.?.0